questdb/documentation/documentation/reference/sql/show.md

 - `SHOW` returns all the tables.
 - `SHOW COLUMNS` returns all the columns and their metadata for the selected table.
+- `SHOW CREATE TABLE` returns a DDL query that allows you to recreate the table.
 - `SHOW PARTITIONS` returns the partition information for the selected table.
 - `SHOW PARAMETERS` shows configuration keys and their matching `env_var_name`, their values and the source of the value